INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 Query OK, 0 rows affected (0.00 sec)

-**As we see, when runtime equal 400, performance of GBM changed a lot, so if we choose GBM as our algorithm, set runtime as 400 is better.**
+**As we see, when runtime equal 600, rmse deviation is relatively big, and in 800, it become very small.
+So if we choose GBM as our algorithm, set runtime as 600 might be better.**

 ## 8. Funtions